Greenacres, Florida: History

 Swain died in 1944; Swain Boulevard and L. C. Swain Middle School are named in his honor.
 In 1945, about 125 residents petitioned for the Florida Legislature to abolish Greenacres City as a municipality.
 The legislature passed a bill to dis-incorporate Greenacres City in April of that year, which became a law on April 24, 1945, without the signature of Governor Millard Caldwell.
 Then-Mayor Charles A. Grabowski actively fought the new law, as no referendum to forfeit the town's charter had been held.
 Additionally, Grabowski accused a resident of starting the dissolution movement out of spite after being denied a homestead exemption and claimed that many of the signatories did not actually own property in Greenacres City.
 Grabowski also asserted that the pleas of city officials and a large number of residents in favor of remaining a town were ignored.
 On December 4, 1945, a meeting was held to reincorporate Greenacres City.
 A total of 86 out of 120 registered voters turned out, more than the two-thirds of voters quorum required.
 The 86 voters unanimously decided to reincorporate.
 The area's rights as a city were restored, while Greenacres City was officially reincorporated in 1947.
 Over the subsequent decades, Greenacres City eventually expanded to 6 sqmi through annexation.

 In the 1960s, a city hall complex was constructed at the intersection of Perry Avenue and Fourth Street, while a community center was built nearby.
 The city hall complex originally included a public library and all other city departments, except for the fire and public works departments.
 By the 1970s, full-time police and fire departments were established.
 In response to concerns about future growth, residents approved a bond referendum in 1984 to fund construction of a new city hall, a public safety complex, and recreational facilities.
-In 1990, about 60% of voters chose to drop the word "city" from the official name, thus renaming the municipality Greenacres.
+On November 6, 1990, about 60% of voters chose to drop the word "city" from the official name, thus renaming the municipality Greenacres.
 After the 1990 census indicated a population of 18,638, city council authorized a special census in 1993, which added more than 3,000 additional residents to the official population count, making Greenacres eligible for funds from the state government of Florida.
 To commemorate the city's 80th anniversary, the Greenacres Historical Society was formed in 2006, with a museum established two years later.
 In July 2007, construction was completed on a new city hall and public works facility on Melaleuca Lane.

 Geography

-Greenacres is located at 26°37′41″N 80°8′7″W (26.628045, –80.135389).
+The approximate coordinates for the City of Greenacres is located at 26°37′41″N 80°8′7″W (26.628045, –80.135389).

 According to the United States Census Bureau, the city has a total area of 5.79 sqmi, all land.

+Situated in the east-central portion of the county, Greenacres is located northwest of Atlantis, east of Wellington, and borders Palm Springs to its east.